carinam17/carinam17.github.io/Downloads/README.md

 Writing copy for a website or marketing material can seem like a daunting task.
 This guide is the framework I use to brainstorm and write copy for entrepreneurs and businesses.
 Download it [**here**.]({{ carinam17.github.io }}/Downloads/Developing_a_Brand_Voice.pdf)

 ### Overview of Websites

 Here is a quick [**introduction**]({{ carinam17.github.io }}/Downloads/Website_Overview.pdf) to considerations for website design.
-Creating a website doesn't need to be a hassle.,
+Creating a website doesn't need to be a hassle, so take the time to strategize before beginning work on your new site.

 ## Information Technology

-Here are some resources to help certification exams like the Network+ and Security+.
+Here are some resources to help you study for certification exams like the Network+, Security+, and CISSP.

 ### Flash Card Sets

 IT Certification exams require the test taker to be able to accurately recall facts and defintions.
 Flash cards are helpful in this case, however I suggest creating a memory game.

+Place all the cards face down on a surface.

+Flip two over at a time.

-Flip all the cards over and turn them over.
-If you don't find a matching pair, return the card and select again.
+If you don't find a matching pair, return the cards facedown and select again.

 Since you have to commit the terms to memory during the game, you will further strengthen your ability to recall them later.